saritmaitra/Customer-Churn-analysis/README.md

-# Customer-Churn-analysis using machile learning algorithm
+# Customer-Churn-analysis using machine learning algorithm

 This project performed an extensive descriptive analytics to explore different factors responsible for customers churn in a telecom company.